 Histology of the Upper Respiratory Tract

 The respiratory tract is the pathway through which much needed oxygen enters the body.
-It begins with the nose, passes through the pharynx, the larynx, trachea, bronchi, bronchioles and ends in the alveoli.
-The airway is divided into two segments: a conducting segment (from the nostrils to the terminal bronchiole) and a respiratory segment (from the respiratory bronchioles to the alveoli).
+It begins at the nostrils of the nose, continuing into the nasal cavity.
+From here, it passes through the pharynx, larynx, trachea, bronchi, bronchioles and ends in the alveoli.
+The airway as a whole can be divided into two segments: a conducting segment (from the nostrils to the terminal bronchiole) and a respiratory segment (from the respiratory bronchioles to the alveoli).

 The respiratory epithelium covers the floor, medial and lateral walls (just below the superior concha) of the nasal cavity to the choana (posterior boundary of the nasal cavity).
 Additionally, there are seromucous glands dispersed throughout the mucous membranes.
 Their secretions aid in respiration by moistening the inspired air and trapping unwanted particles.
 The trapped particles are propelled by the cilia to the pharynx where they can be expelled orally, or swallowed and digested.

 Pharynx and Epiglottis

 In the oropharynx and laryngopharynx, the epithelium transitions to non-keratinized stratified squamous epithelium.
 This durable epithelium is better suited to accommodate friction associated with swallowing food.
 Additionally, lymphatic aggregates (distributed throughout the mucosa) act as a first contact point for the immune system to sort through particles entering the body (see Waldeyer’s Ring).

 The epiglottis is a cartilaginous structure located cranial to the larynx.
 It projects posteriosuperiorly to separate the pharynx from the larynx and prevents food from entering the lower airway during swallowing.
 The mucosa of its lingual surface (and half of its laryngeal surface) is continuous with that of the laryngopharynx (lingual mucosa).
 The other half of its laryngeal surface is lined by pseudostratified ciliated columnar epithelium with seromucous glands distributed throughout its mucous lining (laryngeal mucosa).

 Inflammation of the nasal mucosa is referred to as rhinitis.
 The inflammatory process may be of viral or allergenic aetiology.
 Hypersecretion of mucous will manifest as rhinorrhoea (runny nose).
 In the case of allergic rhinitis, symptomaticly can be chronic or seasonal, depending on the allergens that initiate the inflammatory process.

 The pharynx is also susceptible to inflammation (called pharyngitis).
 Also associated with pharyngitis, are cases of tonsillitis.
 These inflammatory processes can be cause by communicable bacterial infections as well as non-infectious entities.
 However, streptococcus A bacteria are the primary agents implicated in these pathogenesis.
 Viruses, such as the respiratory syncytial virus, influenza virus and rhinovirus may also cause generalized nasopharyngeal inflammation.